mientjan/BitmapText/README.md

-createjsbitmaptext
+BitmapText
 ==================

-bitmap font library for createjs library
+bitmap font library for easelts library

 Use bmFonts or GlyphDesigner to export bitmap fonts.
 Inspired from starling bitmap fonts.

+This is rewrite of createjsbitmaptext to typescript.

 Important notes: